sed-inf-u-szeged/IoLT-Smart-Pot-Gateway/README.md

 After this, since the port number 3000 is binded to the recently created container on your host machine, if you refer to the port 3000 in any way and/or in any program, it will point to this container's port 3000.

-This means if you open a web browser, and type in: 'localhost:3000' for example, it will work exactly like the un-dockerized version of the gateway-program, but now the communication goes through the docker-environment.
+This means if you open a web browser, and type in: 'localhost:3000' to the URL bar, it will work exactly like the un-dockerized version of the gateway-program, but now the communication goes through the docker-environment.
 End-users notice nothing about this, though.